AndersDeath/diary2/000-current.md

 # 08 May - Mittwoch  - Berlin - 594 Tag der Einwanderung - Hot Sunny

 The sum that I got from payout letter is so low that I can understand why they asked me to sign additional NDA.
 It's so crazy.
+DRSMILE feels really bad. it's crazy.